UMass-Lowell-Rocketry-Club/DOOF-ground-computer/README.md

 # DOOF-ground-computer

-The repository for the Downlink Optimized for Operational Flight computer
+The repository for the Data Obtained from Outbound Flight computer